-Capability discovery: If the result of the exchange is that ViLTE is supported in one end and RCS IP Video Call is supported in the other, the IP video call Shall be available to both ends

-- Service initiation and acceptance: A ViLTE-only device Shall accept an incoming SIP INVITE for RCS IP Video Call as a SIP INVITE for ViLTE and vice-versa as the services are compatible. - An overview of the availability of the two Technical Enablers based on various factors (e.g. coverage, APN used etc.) for originating and terminating side can be found in Table 33:
+- Capability discovery: If the result of the exchange is that ViLTE is supported in one end and RCS IP Video Call is supported in the other, the IP video call shall be available to both ends - Service initiation and acceptance: A ViLTE-only device shall accept an incoming SIP INVITE for RCS IP Video Call as a SIP INVITE for ViLTE and vice-versa as the services are compatible. - An overview of the availability of the two Technical Enablers based on various factors (e.g. coverage, APN used etc.) for originating and terminating side can be found in section 3.9.4 of [RCC.07]: